Five Below: Philanthropy

-Since 2005, Five Below has contributed over $60 million for organizations around the country who focus on the well-being of children.
-They have partnered with and supported Alex's Lemonade Stand Foundation with the sale of lemonade bracelets, gift cards and pin-ups.
+In 2006, Five Below partnered with Alex's Lemonade Stand Foundation to sell lemonade bracelets, gift cards and pin-ups to raise money for childhood cancer cure research.
+Since the initial partnership, Five Below raised $12.8 million for the organization.

-Since 2008, Five Below has participated in the annual Halloween Promotion benefiting St. Jude Children's Research Hospital.
+In 2008, Five Below partnered with St. Jude Children's Research Hospital in the hospital's annual Halloween Promotion.
+The companies have since partnered to raise more than $13.7 million for St. Jude through fundraising campaigns.

-After Hurricane Sandy, Five Below partnered with the American Red Cross and collected over $50,000 through a $1 donation at the register program.
+After Hurricane Sandy in October 2012, Five Below partnered with the American Red Cross and collected over $50,000 through a $1 donation at the register program.
 The company then doubled all donations resulting in a donation in the total of $100,000.

 In 2018, Five Below became an official Toys for Tots sponsor.